IfAtAllShmowen/school-sim/README.md

 Goals:
   0. Get a half decent programming environment set up.
   1. Make a program that emulates the graphics of Rogue(text based in the terminal)
-    a. find out how rogue handels input with out displaying it
+    a. find out how rogue handles input with out displaying it
     b.